PAMinerva/paminerva.github.io/docs/LearnVulkan/00-Introduction-and-prerequisites.md

 <br>

-However, you still need the Vulkan Loader to execute Vulkan applications.
+However, you still need the Vulkan Loader and other shared libraries to execute Vulkan applications.
 On Windows, the Vulkan Loader is delivered with the hardware vendor driver update packages.
 On Linux, it should be the same if propietary drivers are installed.
 Otherwise, you must explicitly install it.
 For this purpose, you can download the Vulkan SDK from the following link.

 <br>